hydephp/develop/docs/getting-started/console-commands.md

 | `homepage` | The name of the page to publish |
 | `--force`  | Overwrite any existing files    |

-## Publish the hyde components for customization.
-Note that existing files will be overwritten.
+## Publish the hyde components for customization
 <a name="publish-views" style="display: inline-block; position: absolute; margin-top: -5rem;"></a>

 ```bash